Skip to main content

 21 May 2026

 Due to the hot weather forecast on Tuesday 26, Wednesday 27, Thursday 28 and Friday 29 May, our collection teams will be starting their rounds from 6am instead of 7am.
-Steve Harvey, cabinet member for waste, recycling and green open spaces, said: "With temperatures set to rise significantly next week, our waste and recycling collections will start earlier than usual on Tuesday, Wednesday, Thursday and Friday mornings....
+Councillor Steve Harvey, cabinet member for waste, recycling and green open spaces, said: "As a result of the hot weather our waste and recycling collections will start earlier than usual on Tuesday, Wednesday, Thursday and Friday mornings....